1. Overview

 5. How data are used to produce the families and households estimates

 The Office for National Statistics (ONS) families and households estimates are derived from the Labour Force Survey (LFS).
-The LFS is a large-scale household survey that is conducted by the ONS that samples up to 160,000 private addresses per year across England, Wales and Scotland.
+The LFS is a large-scale household survey that we conduct that samples up to 35,000 private addresses per quarter across England, Wales and Scotland.
 The Northern Ireland LFS is run by the Northern Ireland Statistics and Research Agency (NISRA).

 The survey only captures details of persons living at sampled addresses and does not record any relationships outside of a household.
 This affects people who are "living apart together" and non-resident parents.
 It also only records permanent "usual residents" who reside at a selected address; guests or visitors who live elsewhere are not included as part of a selected household.